Young & Gettin' It: Release and reception

-Commercial performance

 "Young & Gettin' It" debuted at number 95 on the US Billboard Hot 100 for the issue date of November 10, 2012.
-It left the Hot 100 the following week, before re-appearing at number 92 on the chart issue dated November 24.
-The track fell down four places to number 96 on the Hot 100 the next week, yet later peaked at number 86 on the chart for January 12, 2013.
+The song left the Hot 100 the following week, before later peaking at number 86 on the chart issue dated January 12, 2013.
 It lasted for 10 weeks on the Hot 100.

-The song entered the US Hot R&B/Hip-Hop Songs chart at number 72 for the issue dated October 6, 2012, and jumped 11 places to number 61 the following week.
-On the issue date of November 10, the track peaked at number 25 on the chart, which it spent 19 weeks on.
+The song entered the US Hot R&B/Hip-Hop Songs chart at number 72 for the issue dated October 6, 2012, five weeks before peaking at number 25 on the chart, which it spent 19 weeks on.
 The track further reached number 18 on the US Hot Rap Songs chart.
-On July 20, 2017, "Young & Gettin' It" was awarded a gold certification by the Recording Industry Association of America (RIAA) for pushing 500,000 certified units in the US.
+On July 20, 2017, "Young & Gettin' It" was awarded a gold certification by the Recording Industry Association of America for pushing 500,000 certified units in the US.

 Music video and promotion

-On September 28, 2012, the song's music video was shot in Miami by Dre Films.
+On September 28, 2012, the music video for "Young & Gettin' It" was shot in Miami by Dre Films.
 The music video premiered via MTV on October 28.
 At the beginning, Mill and Kirko Bangz showcase their jewelry and footwear, respectively.
 The two then party with semi-naked women on a yacht, where Mill flaunts his money.
-They are shown by beaches and riding speedboats, before the scene transitions to Miami.
+They are shown on beaches and riding speedboats, before the scene transitions to Miami.
 There, Mill drives around in a Rolls-Royce car, while Kirko Bangz uses a Ferrari.
 The rappers arrive at a craps table and roll the dice, which is followed by them opening champagne bottles at a club.
-For the conclusion, this scene transitions back to the yacht partying.
+For the conclusion, this scene transitions back to the yacht party.

 At the 2012 BET Hip Hop Awards, Mill transitioned into a performance of the song from fellow Dreams and Nightmares single "Amen", bringing out Kirko Bangz.
 Flames erupted on stage for the start of it and Mill wore a black sweater with leather sleeves, sunglasses, and various jewelry items, including a jesus piece.
 On November 12, 2012, Mill and Kirko Bangz performed an acoustic-tinged version of "Young & Gettin' It" on Late Night with Jimmy Fallon with the house band the Roots.
 The performance marked Mill's debut on the show and for the hook, DJ Funkmaster Flex contributed scratches.